sudomateo/website/content/gear/index.md

 and audio quality so I upgraded to the Shure SM7B.
 Honestly I didn't do much research here I just went with the microphone that was most popular with content creators on Twitch and YouTube.
-Perhaps I should have done more research here since I ended up buying a Cloudlifter CL-1 and Focusrite Scarlett 2i2 (3rd Gen) to drive this microphone before swapping those out for the Rode Rodecaster Duo.
+Perhaps I should have done more research here since I ended up buying a Cloudlifter CL-1 and Focusrite Scarlett 2i2 (3rd Gen) to drive this microphone before swapping both of those out for the Rode Rodecaster Duo.

 ### Rode Rodecaster Duo